A fun and delicious recipe for chocolate chip whoopie pies, with sweet marshmallow filling sandwiched between soft cakes.

 The cakes are sweet, and the filling is very sweet, but that is how they are supposed to be!
-They are a kid friendly dessert to serve.
+They are a kid-friendly dessert to serve.
 If you make both of the components ahead of time, it is also fun to have the kids help assemble them.

 What you need for whoopie pies:

-You will definitely want parchment paper to line your baking sheet because the cakes are sticky and will hard to remove from the baking sheet otherwise.
+You will definitely want parchment paper to line your baking sheet because the cakes are sticky and will be hard to remove from the baking sheet otherwise.

-They are about as time consuming as making cupcakes from scratch, since you are basically making small cakes and frosting.
+They are about as time-consuming as making cupcakes from scratch since you are basically making small cakes and frosting.
 They are just assembled a bit differently.

 This recipe makes six large sandwiches, but you could always reduce the size of them and have more.

 We begin by making the cakes, which are best done in a stand mixer because the butter and sugar need to be creamed.
 I did them with a hand mixer for the purposes of showing you the steps, but a stand mixer would have been better!
 Add the egg and vanilla.